elkar-ai/elkar-a2a/README.md

 ## ✨ What is Elkar?

-Elkar is an open-source framework designed to coordinate **multiple AI agents**, even across different companies or systems.
+Elkar is an open-source framework that enables seamless coordination between AI agents — across different systems, companies, or platforms.

+Built on Google’s A2A Protocol, Elkar simplifies agent orchestration so developers can focus on building collaborative and autonomous multi-agent systems — not infrastructure.

+## 🔧 What can you do with Elkar?
-Use it to:
+Collaborate across teams or tech stacks — even outside your org Use it to:
 - **Send tasks** to any agent via API
 - **Track long-running jobs** asynchronously
 - **Stream workflows** between agents in real-time
-- **Browse and manage task history** for visibility
+- **Browse and manage task history** with full traceability

-Built for developers and teams who want to orchestrate autonomous agent networks — without reinventing the wheel.

 ## 🧪 Getting Started